-Mild cases of restless leg syndrome occur periodically, while moderate to severe cases can occur regularly.
+Restless leg syndrome (RLS) often occurs when the legs are at rest, such as when a person is sitting or lying in bed.
 The sensation varies from patient to patient.
 It can be irritating, itchy or painful.
 Some patients find that moving their legs makes the uncomfortable sensations lessen or go away entirely.

-Although naps can be refreshing, naps that are too long can interfere with your ability to fall asleep and stay asleep at night.
-If you are tired and feel that a nap can help you, limit your nap time.
+Sometimes patients who have CKD are more tired than usual.
+They tend to fall asleep earlier than their normal bedtime or nap during the day.
+If you feel that a nap can help you, limit your nap time.
 Naps that last longer than an hour can disrupt your sleep cycle.